Nguyễn Hữu Có: Imprisonment and later life

 On 30 April 1975, Saigon fell and the communists took control.
 Có made plans to leave but hesitated and was not evacuated by the US military.
 He considered leaving by boat, but deemed it too risky with 11 children.
 In June 1975, Có was told to report to a re-education camp along with the vast majority of public servants and military officers.

-Có was initially held at Quang Trung Training Camp, about 15 km north of Saigon (later Ho Chi Minh City), which had been an ARVN training center for newly enlisted men.
+Có was initially held at Quang Trung National Training Center, about 15 km north of Saigon, which had been an ARVN training center for newly enlisted men.
 According to him, the conditions were good, although there were political propaganda lectures.
 In June 1976, he was suddenly moved by an airplane in the middle of the night to Yên Bái in the north of the country where he was forced to perform manual labor.
 In 1978, he and some other ARVN generals were relocated to Hà Tây, in the Red River Delta east of the capital Hanoi, where he was imprisoned in an Interior Ministry facility, where he was asked to write what he knew about South Vietnam's military strategies and government mechanisms.

 In 1979, Có was moved by himself to Nam Ha, where he underwent propaganda lessons and did manual labor alongside military and civilian prisoners.
 He was returned to Hà Tây to be reunited with the other generals.
 In 1983 he was moved back to Nam Ha, where he stayed until his release in 1987, after 12 years in captivity.
 While he was imprisoned, his wife, who had always been a housewife, took her first job, in a knitting factory to support their children.
 Có decided to remain in Vietnam under communist rule after being released.
-In 2012, he died at his home in Saigon after a six-year battle with diabetes.
+In 2012, he died at his home in Ho Chi Minh City after a six-year battle with diabetes.